Skip to main content

 • Excel Add-in — control whether an element is included when the composition is retrieved in Excel

-This per-element display configuration lets you tailor the same composition for different audiences — for example, showing a full set of inputs and derived columns in the table while surfacing only the final outputs in a chart.
+This per-element display configuration lets you tailor the same composition for different audiences — for example, including a full set of inputs and derived columns in the table while surfacing only the final outputs in a chart.

 ComposedCurve